grilgamesh/Myopia-investigation/README.md

 # Investigating Myopia

+An investigation to see what patterns machine learning can pick up on the classic Myopia dataset.
+With what certainty can we predict whether a person is myopic, based on the given information about them?

+## Technology implemented:
+* Python
+* Pandas
+* Jupyter Notebook
+* Matplotlib
+* Scikitlearn
+* Tensorflow

 ## Supervised learning

 The data are split into test and train data, and target column separated off.
 Values are scaled to simplify them for logisitic regression but not for random forest as this is unnecessary.
 Both models are ran and their overall accuracy scores on the test data are compared.